 - Consider financial incentives: Despite the initial success, a handful of physicians still do not fully buy into the program.
 Financial incentives could be considered as a way to get these remaining physicians completely on board.

 - Share success stories: Physicians often realize over time that the program has made their lives easier and improved their productivity.
 Sharing these “success stories” can build momentum and enthusiasm with other physicians.

 - Consider adding other care processes to target disease control: The program improved performance on process measures much more than outcomes measures that evaluate disease control.
 Incorporating additional relevant care process measures could help to reduce this gap.

 Additional Considerations and LessonsProgram success depends in part on physicians already being familiar with using an EMR.
 As noted, participating physicians had 10 years of EMR experience before implementation of this program.

-Use By Other OrganizationsNorthshore University Health System in Evanston, IL, has implemented a similar approach.
+Use By Other OrganizationsNorthshore University Health System in Evanston, IL and the University of Texas Southwestern Medical Center in Dallas, TX have implemented a similar approach.

 Persell SD, Kaiser D, Dolan NC, et al. Changes in performance after implementation of a multifaceted electronic-health-system-based quality improvement system.
 Medical Care.
 2011;49(2):117-125.
 [PubMed]

 |Disclaimer: The inclusion of an innovation in the Innovations Exchange does not constitute or imply an endorsement by the U.S. Department of Health and Human Services, the Agency for Healthcare Research and Quality, or Westat of the innovation or of the submitter or developer of the innovation.
 Read more.|

 Original publication indicates the date the profile was first posted to the Innovations Exchange.

 Last updated: November 06, 2013.